CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 Another early reference to British in skin boats is from Pliny (the Elder) who explains in his Historia Naturalis written around 77A.D. that a much earlier historian, Timaeus, made reference to an island called Mictis, "lying inward, in the sea; six days from Britain where tin is found, and to which Britons cross in boats of osier covered with stitched hides" (This information is given in Farfarers p 337)

+These references we can accept describe original peoples of Britain, which the Greeks called Aluiones and Romans Albion.
+Yes we could call them "Albans".
+But did this culture endure long enough to be involved with the Canadian arctic?
 The trouble is that, as these quotes suggest, the golden age of the "Albans" occurred probably before Roman times.
 Indeed, the fortifications in the British north, called Broches, were built during the Roman Age, as defences against Celts, and indeed Romans.
 The Romans were keen to assert control over all of the British Isles.
 I believe, therefore, that the original native British, those disposed to harvesting the sea with skin boats, simply sailed away to Norway, Iceland, and even North America during the Roman Age.
 If they were able to sail to Mictis (which I will explain below was probably Norway), well they could have remained there, safe from oppression of Romans or Celts.
 If they were able to sail west and land on fertile coasts of Labrador or Newfoundland, well they would have gone there too.
 Unlike land-based people who had no alternative than to accept the authority of invaders, these people could leave.

 Mowat rightly assumes that the words the ancient Massilian Greek visitor to the north, Pytheas cited, like Thule and Orcades, came from the northern natives.
-But what was that language like?
 If it was Finnic as the theory of expansion of skin boat peoples suggests, then the word Thule should possibly interpret well with Finnic, such as with Estonian or Finnish.
 The name Thule has been accepted from earliest times to have been the name of Iceland.
 Iceland is characterized by the fact that it is actively volcanic, spewing smoke across the North Atlantic to the British Northern Isles and Norway.
 If it had a name, it seems that the name should make reference to this, since ancient names were simple descriptions of what was named.
 The name recorded by Pytheas as Thule (Greek TH sounds like a "D"), a word that is exactly identifiable with Estonian tule (single T is more like an English "D") which as a genitive would mean '(place, island, etc) of the fire' (Indeed in Estonian tulemägi, literally 'fire-hill', means 'volcano') Finnish, which retained an -n genitive would have called the island tylen, which is also recorded in historical records.

 A further word, worth looking at from a Finnic perspective is the abovementioned Mictis.
-It could be an abbreviation and Germanic distortion of mägedese 'place of the mountains'
+It could be an abbreviation and Germanic distortion of mägedese 'place of the mountains' which generally describes Norway right across the sea fro northern Britain

 In some historical records the name Peti appears, perhaps abbreviated and hardened by the Norse language since it appears in Norwegian texts.
 This can be seen as a degeneration of the original word.
 Indeed, according to Ptolemy's information, the name Epidi appears in the British north in Roman times.
 See the discussion below.
 Peti, could be an abbreviation and/or dialectic distortion of BEOTHU which is seen in Beothuk, the -K in Beothuk could have been a nominalizer added by the Basque language, as a result of the early Basque contacts with the Beothuks in Newfoundland.

-Thus there is logic in the fact that the Beothuks ended up in Newfoundland.
 And it is interesting to note that aboriginals in skin boats appear in the Vinland Sagas: : But one early morning as they looked around they caught sight of nine skin-boats: the men in them were waving sticks which made a noise like flails, and the motion was sunwise . . . . . .They were small and evil-looking, and their hair was coarse; they had large eyes and broad cheekbones. . .
 (Eirik's Saga, 10) If one did not know that this account was made in Newfoundland, one might think it described Picts.
-The argument for making a connection between the "Peti" and "Beothuks" is strong.

 If the Beothuks are identified as an offshoot of the Picts of the British Northern Isles of the Roman Age, then information from the Roman period, suggests that the sea-harvesters always had an association with the VENNE-named traders.
 They probably spoke close to the same language.
 The Picts and VENNE may have defined the two divisions of the later historic Picts - the one group being sea-harvesters, and the other being the trader settlements.

 Thus Mowat may have sensed something, and even looked at the Beothuks as candidates for his theory, but finally he dismissed the Beothuks.
 The problem lies in the fact that if the Beothuks arrived in Roman times as semi-civilized Picts, over a period of many centuries of isolation, they would have become more primitive again, and so the kind of people Mowat was looking for could not be found in them.
 If there were civilized peoples visiting Newfoundland between the time of the Romans and the Norse, they would likely have been the VENNE traders, because, after all, having always had close association with the Picts in northern Britain, they would have been aware of any Pictish who had sailed away and settled in territories to the west as well as those who had sailed away to the east to the Norwegian coast.
-It is also worth noting that the Norse called the VENNE traders by the name Vindo (plural Vindr) and the possibility exists that the Norse used the term "Vinland" as a result of rumours about the Vindr traders having visited the place.

 Returning to Mowat's theory, could any people from the British Northern Isles have been crossing the North Atlantic, camped under overturned skin boats, harvested walrus, and taken tusks back to Europe to sell?
 It seems to me that in the course of history, during and after the Roman period in the British Isles, any northern natives who were not able to sail away, were doomed.
 Some may have endured by keeping to the more remote islands, where the only people they encountered were Irish monks who sought the isolation for their own religious reasons.

-Before the Roman Age, they were so prevalent, that ancient historians saw them everywhere even in the south, riding in their crazy skin boats.
-After the Roman Age, during the rise of Christianity, those who had remained in the British Northern Isles and had not fled to Norway or Newfoundland (by my theory) were only witnessed by the monks on remote islands, as the following passage suggests:
+But after the Roman Age, during the rise of Christianity, those who had remained in the British Northern Isles and had not fled to Norway or Newfoundland (by my theory) were only witnessed by the monks on remote islands, as the following passage suggests:

 Originally it was the "Peti" and the "Papae" who inhabited these [Northern] islands.
 The first of these people, I mean the Peti, were scarcely taller than pygmies.
 Morning and evening they busied themselves to an amazing degree with the building and fitting out of their towns.
-But at midday, thoroughly drained of all their strength, they lay low in their little underground houses under the pressure of their fears....
+But at midday, thoroughly drained of all their strength, they lay low in their little underground houses under the pressure of their fears...

 But in the days of Harold the Hairy... some pirates [Vikings] kin to the very powerful pirate Rognvald advanced with a large fleet across the Solundic Sea.
-They threw these people out of their long-standing habitations and utterly destroyed them; they then made the islands subject to themselves. (from a 12th century compendium called Historia Norwegiae, above excerpt from p 111, Farfarers.)
+They threw these people out of their long-standing habitations and utterly destroyed them; they then made the islands subject to themselves. (from a 12th century compendium called Historia Norwegiae, above excerpt from p 111, Farfarers.).

 Proceeding further forward in time, even these "Peti" have vanished, but maybe not.
 Mowat wrote:

 Existing Shetland traditions speak of a people called Finns who inhabited Fetlar and northwest Unst for some time after the Norse occupied Shetland.
 This name is identical with the one by which the Norse knew the aboriginals of northern Scandinavia.
-It is also the name given by Shetlanders (of Norse lineage) to a scattering of Inuit (sic). who, in kayaks, materialized amongst the Northern Isles during the eighteenth century..
+It is also the name given by Shetlanders (of Norse lineage) to a scattering of Inuit . who, in kayaks, materialized amongst the Northern Isles during the eighteenth century..
 (Mowat, Farfarers, p 110, Toronto, 1998)

-But if we go back to before 800 AD, it would be hard to separate the seagoing "Finns" of the British Northern Isles from those seen on the Norwegian coasts.
+If we go back to before 800 AD, it would be hard to separate the seagoing "Finns" of the British Northern Isles from those seen on the Norwegian coasts.
 Historic accounts of Picts crossing the sea to Mictis, can only refer to crossing the sea to Norway.
-Mowat thus may be in error in dismissing people called "Finns" as being lost Inuit from Greenland.
+Mowat thus is almost certainlyu in error in dismissing people called "Finns" as being lost Inuit from Greenland.
 They were more likely the remnants of aboriginals of the Northeast Atlantic, who moved from place to place between the British Northern Isles, Norway, and perhaps Iceland and the Faeroes.
-Were the "Picts" and seagoing "Finns" variations on the same northeast Atlantic sea people.
-It is well known that aboriginal people varied everywhere in the degree to which they became involved with civilization.
-It often depended on how close they were to the encroaching civilization.

-Thus, to summarize, although Mowat's vision of early British riding around in skin boats, may be correct, and in the north their defending themselves with the use of brochs may be correct, and their ability to travel both to Norway as well as Iceland may be correct.... it seems to me that evidence of their continued existence after the establishing of Celtic and Roman power, is lacking.
-All the information from the later period, at best speak of "Finns" or small people called "Peti".
-They do not seem like the strong entreprendeurial people Mowat depicts crossing the North Atlantic and living for a half a year in harsh conditions just to spend days harvesting walrus.
-Even if such strong entreprendeurial people still existed after the Roman Age, they would not have harvested walrus themselves.
-Throughout history, traders obtained goods by trading for them.
 If there had really been any "Albans" seeking walrus tusks, they would have journeyed to the Labrador coast with their boat filled with trinkets, traded them for walrus ivory, and returned home.
 Next year they would have done the same, spending little money and time, and letting the aboriginals obtain the desired goods in their efficient manner, and also avoiding angering the aboriginals by trespassing on their hunting territories.
 Any trade-minded people, like indeed the Greenland Church later, knew that the easiest way to obtain walrus ivory was to trade for it.
 And certainly evidence points to that happening from time to time, whether the traders were from among the VENNE or someone else.
+The presence of the names Vennicones and Vennicni in stragetic locations on the Roman Age map (see box above) suggests the Veneti (who were also established in southwest Britain) were the traders who collected aboriginal goods and could very well have made long distance journeys as far as Newfoundland and Labrador if there was promise pf obtaining walrus ivory, furs, and even lumber (there was a lack of lumber in historic British Isles)

-What Mowat describes simply would not happen.
-Later in history the Basques and others did embark on harvesting seas themselves, but only when demand greatly exceeded what the aboriginals could supply.
 In the American interior, when it came to the fur trade, the Europeans never abandoned the wisdom of having the Natives themselves obtain the furs and to trade them for it.

 Thus excluding any "Albans", or even Beothuks, as the makers of the "longhouse foundations", we come to the question, who made them and how?
 The answer is the same as it has always been - it was made by "Dorset" seagoing peoples.
 But how?
 What was the way of life that gave rise to them?